 Ore is crushed in open circuit to minus 100mm thought a primary jaw crusher.
 As the ore travels along the conveyor it is weighted and lime is added.
-From this conveyor the ore is
+From this conveyor the ore is discharged onto a stacking conveyor and is stockpiled.
+The crushed material is reclaimed using

 Heap leaching with dilute cyanide solution is carried out in a single stage system.
 Pregnant leach solution is delivered to activated carbon contactors to remove the gold after which the solution is pumped back to the heap leach pad.
 The activated carbon in the contactors is stripped from the carbon in the elution plant and the gold is electrowon onto cathodes.
-The cathodes are then direct smelted to recover the gold into dore bars ready for shipment the refinery.
+The cathodes are then direct smelted to recover the gold into dore bars ready for shipment to the refinery.

-Recoveries are shown in Table 2.
+Recoveries are shown in the table below.

-Table 2Feasibility Study Recovery Estimates
+Table 2 Corihuarmi - Feasibility Study Recovery Estimates

-Outcrop Average Field Recovery Expected Recovery Rang
+Outcrop Average Field Recovery Expected Recovery Range

 Diana 87 83 to 92

 Susan 70 61 to 85

 Overall 76.8